Cities and states offered Amazon billions, but did it matter?

 New York

-$1.525 billion, including a credit of up $1.2 billion from the taxes Amazon expects to pay on the salaries of its 25,000 Long Island employees over the next decade, and a $325 cash grant based on the square footage of the buildings on Amazon’s new Queens campus.
+$1.525 billion, including a credit of up $1.2 billion from the taxes Amazon expects to pay on the salaries of its 25,000 Long Island employees over the next decade, and a $325 million cash grant based on the square footage of the buildings on Amazon’s new Queens campus.
 The company also intends to apply for other incentive programs from New York City that weren’t quantified.

 Total per job: At least $61,000, assuming 25,000 jobs over 10 years.